Burrch3s/artorias/README.md

 #### dev

-> Dev scripts and templates for developers
+> Scripts and templates for developers

 #### scanners